 Please contact Kim Smith Coordinator@JacksonvilleTexas.com for any additional info

 This will be the 33rd Annual Tomato Fest, Saturday, June 10th, 2017 (Second Saturday in June)

 Here’s what during the 32nd!
 Monday, June 6th, Dick Stone, Mayor of Jacksonville proclaimed Jacksonville, Tomatoville for the week, A Circle of Ten had Music Circle Monday.
 Family 1st will hosted the 2nd annual Dodgeball Challenge on June 6th & 7th.
-Wednesday, June 8th, Cornerstone Baptist Church will host the Gospel Concert featuring Cordsmith.
-The Tomato Fest Murder Mystery Dinner will be on Thursday, June 9th at the Landmark Event Center also on Thursday's during summer months is a Farmer's Market at Sadler's.
+Wednesday, June 8th, Cornerstone Baptist Church hosted the Gospel Concert featuring Cordsmith.
+The 1st Tomato Fest Murder Mystery Dinner was held on Thursday, June 9th at the Landmark Event Center also on Thursday's during summer months is a Farmer's Market at Sadler's.
 A Soccer Tournament was held June 10th & 11th at the Tomato Bowl and a Tennis Tournament was held at the Jacksonville High School.
 Saturday June 11th the 32nd Annual Tomato Fest began at 9:00 am, these area few of the events – Tomato Eating Contest, Tomato Peeling Contest (peel tomato with your teeth), Salsa Contest, Best Home Grown Tomato Contest, Tomato Shoot (kiddos learn safety of shooting a BB Gun and shooting tomatoes), Top Tomato Poster Contest (children 1-3 grade draw their top tomato), Health Screening,Live Entertainment and Farmer’s Market.
 The farmers sale thousands of tomatoes that day.
 We had over 200 vendors, Got Talent Contest, Kids Zone, Car Show, Motorcycle Show and fried green tomatoes!
 Chili’s Street Dance began at 7:00 pm (this is the only Chili’s that provides a Street dance).
-On Sunday, June 12th at 2:00 pm there will be a Ski Show on Lake Jacksonville.
+On Sunday, June 12th at 2:00 pm there was a Ski Show on Lake Jacksonville.